Turf Tavern: Historical significance

 The Turf Tavern incorrectly advertises itself as the site where future Australian Prime Minister Bob Hawke set a Guinness Record for consuming a yard glass of ale in 1963.
 As a result the pub has become the site of pilgrimage for Australian tourists and students, with politicians unsuccessfully advocating for a heritage plaque to recognize its historical significance.
-A historian has shown that the pub is not connected to the record set by Hawke, with Hawke himself offering two possible alternate locations where he supposedly set a beer record in 1954 or 1955.
+A historian has shown that the pub is not connected to the record set by Hawke, with Hawke himself offering two possible alternative locations (The Dog House Inn near Abingdon and the Hall at University College) where he supposedly set a beer record in 1954 or 1955.
 Numerous journalists have also reported that the Turf Tavern is not the location where Hawke set his record.

 Other public figures who are said to have dined or drunk at the tavern include Richard Burton, Elizabeth Taylor, Tony Blair, CS Lewis, Stephen Hawking and Margaret Thatcher.
 It also served as a hangout for the cast and crew of the Harry Potter movies while the nearby colleges were used as locations throughout the filming of the series.
 The Turf Tavern also claims to be the location where future American president Bill Clinton, while a student at University College, Oxford as a Rhodes Scholar, famously smoked "but did not inhale" marijuana.

 It was also featured in the ITV TV Series Inspector Morse aired between 1987 and 2000.